 Frequently Asked Questions

-When you get a headache, you may experience a range of symptoms.
-The primary pain may feel dull and achy or sharp and intense.
-The pain may occur on one side of your head or the other, or it may manifest at the back on your head.
-This pain may be accompanied by other symptoms, including nausea and vomiting, sinus pressure, or a feeling of tightness around the head.
+When you get headache pain, you may experience a range of symptoms.
+The primary head pain may feel dull and achy or sharp and intense.
+The pain may occur on one side of your head or the other, or it may manifest at the back of your head.
+This head pain may be accompanied by other symptoms, including nausea and vomiting, sinus pressure, or a feeling of tightness around the head.

-With a migraine, other symptoms develop, including things like:
+With chronic migraine headaches, other head pain symptoms develop, including things like:

 - Sensitivity to light and sound